-Sole Source purchases must be preapproved by the City Manager.
-A sole source purchase may be appropriate when the purchase involves compatibility of equipment, accessories, or replacement parts; when the goods or services are one-of-a kind or protected by a patent, copyright, or secret process; If the good or service is only available from a regulated or natural monopoly; or if the product is a component or repair part that may only be purchased from the original supplier.
+Sole Source purchases must be approved by the City Manager before purchasing.
+These conditions occur when the purchase involves compatibility of equipment, accessories or replacement parts or when the goods or services is a one-of-a kind or protected by a patent, copyright, secret process.
+The product is only available from a regulated or natural monopoly.
+The product is a component or repair part that may only be purchased from the original supplier.
 The following items are necessary to provide sufficient justification for sole source purchase:

-- 1. A memorandum to the City Manager with a statement attached to the Purchasing Summary Form stating that a sufficient number of vendors have been contacted to determine that only one practical source of supply exists or providing the reasons that only one source exists.
-This memorandum should include the City Manager's signature signifying approval. - 2.
+- A memorandum to the City Manager with a statement must be attached to the Purchasing Summary Form that says a sufficient number of vendors have been contacted to determine that only one practical source of supply exists or states the reasons only one source exists.
+This memorandum should include the City Manager's signature signifying his approval. - 2.
 A bid from the sole source provider on company letterhead. - 3.
 A letter from the vendor stating they are the sole supplier of the good.

-A Purchasing Summary Form and purchase order are still required with the above information attached.
+A Purchasing Summary Form and purchase order is still required with the above information attached.